Mikejo5000/vsts-docs-pr/docs/manual-test/overview.md

 Quality is a vital aspect of software systems, and manual testing and exploratory testing continue to be important techniques for maximizing this.
-In today's software development processes, everybody in the team owns quality - including developers, managers, product owners, user experience advocates, and more.
+In today's software development processes, every team member owns quality - including developers, managers, product owners, user experience advocates, and more.

-VSTS and TFS provide rich and powerful tools everyone in the team can use to drive quality and collaboration throughout the development process.
+VSTS and TFS provide rich and powerful tools that everyone in the team can use to drive quality and collaboration throughout the development process.
 The easy-to-use, browser-based test management solution provides all the capabilities required for planned manual testing, user acceptance testing, exploratory testing,